 A Description of the Project

-If possible, you might include the genre or a rough description of the book in the contract, along with the title.
+If possible, you might wish to include the genre or a rough description of the book in the contract, along with a working title.
 This description doesn’t need to be long.
 An example might be, “The life story of Mary Smith” or “A science fiction novel.”

-My job is to create a well-written manuscript that is as error free as I can get it.
-I work with a few proofreaders and editors to produce an as near-perfect product as possible.
-I think it’s important to have a number of eyes review the final document before turning it over to the client.
+My job as a ghostwriter is to create a well-written manuscript that is as free of typos as possible.
+I often work with an outside editor to produce an as near-perfect product as possible.
+I think it’s important to have an extra set of eyes reviewing the final document before turning it over to the client.
 However, I also stipulate that I can’t guarantee that the manuscript will be completely error-free and I also state that directly in my contract.

 Things That Could Go Wrong